 Our Top 4 Stone Countertop Choices:

-Granite is an igneous rock formed from the slow crystallization of magma below the Earth’s surface.
-It is made up chiefly of quartz and feldspar with grains large enough to be seen by the naked eye.
+Made up chiefly of quartz and feldspar, granite has grains large enough to be seen by the naked eye.
 Granite is one of the hardest surfaces on earth.
 As a result, it is scratch resistant.
 It holds up well on heavily used surfaces and is typically heat resistant up to 480 degrees Fahrenheit.

-Engineered quartz is generally made up of 93% natural quartz and 7% resin pigments.
-Engineered stone is consistent in appearance from slab to slab and is non-porous, meaning that liquids will sit on top of the stone rather than seeping in.
+Made up of 93% natural quartz and 7% resin pigments, this man-made material is consistent in appearance from slab to slab and is non-porous, meaning that liquids will sit on top of the stone rather than seeping in.
 Quartz is a durable product that doesn’t require sealing and is stain and scratch resistant.
-It is best used in kitchens, bathrooms and heavily used spaces, but not recommended for outdoors.
+We recommend using Quartz in kitchens, bathrooms and heavily used spaces, but not outdoors.